-Refer to the readme.txt file in the MPLAB C30 v3.11 tool suite for further details.
+Refer to the readme.txt file in the MPLAB C30 v3.11 toolsuite for further details.

-In 10-bit Addressing mode, some address matches do not set the RBF flag or load the receive register I2CxRCV, if the lower address byte matches the reserved addresses.
-In particular, these include all addresses with the form XX0000XXXX and XX1111XXXX, with the following exceptions:
+In 10-Bit Addressing mode, some address matches do not set the RBF flag or load the I2C Receive register, I2CRCV, if the lower address byte matches the reserved addresses.
+In particular, these include all addresses with the form, xx0000xxxx and xx1111xxxx, with the following exceptions:

-- 001111000X
+- 001111000x

-- 011111001X
+- 011111001x

-- 101111010X
+- 101111010x

-- 111111011X
+- 111111011x

-Ensure that the lower address byte in 10-bit Addressing mode does not match any 7-bit reserved addresses.
+Ensure that the lower address byte in 10-Bit Addressing mode does not match any 7-bit reserved addresses.

-When the I^2C module is configured as a 10-bit slave with and address of 0x102, the I2CxRCV register content for the lower address byte is 0x01 rather than 0x02; however, the module acknowledges both address bytes.
+When the I^2C module is configured as a 10-bit slave with an address of 0x102, the I2CRCV register content for the lower address byte is 0x01 rather than 0x02; however, the module Acknowledges both address bytes.

-When the l^2C module is enabled by setting the I2CEN bit in the I2CCON register, the dsPIC DSC device generates a glitch on the SDA and SCL pins.
-This glitch falsely indicates "Communication Start" to all devices on the l^2C bus, and can cause a bus collision in a multi-master configuration.
+When the I^2C module is enabled by setting the I2CEN bit in the I2CCON register, the dsPIC DSC device generates a glitch on the SDA and SCL pins.
+This glitch falsely indicates a Communication Start to all devices on the I^2C bus, and can cause a bus collision in a multi-master configuration.

-Additionally, when the I2CEN bit is set, the S and P bits of the I^2C module are set to values '1' and '0', respectively, which indicate a "Communication Start" condition.
+Additionally, when the I2CEN bit is set, the S and P bits of the I^2C module are set to the values, '1' and '0', respectively, which indicates a Communication Start condition.